Alone Doesn’t Have to Mean Lonely During the Holidays

 If you have children and they will be spending any part of the Christmas holiday with your ex, negotiate in goodwill to make a plan to call your children at a particular time that will not interfere with their holiday plans.
 Even if it hurts, and it probably will, the more you support your ex in being a good parent, the better chance your children have of growing up to be confident, well-adjusted people.

 There are countless ways to be of service during the holidays.
 Many nonprofits post newspaper ads looking for volunteers, and there are always soup kitchens and charities that need people on Christmas Day.
 Giving your time to someone who will really cherish it is the best gift of all.
 Isn’t that what Christmas is supposed to be about anyway?

 Whatever your circumstances this Holiday Season, remember that on the deepest level what we’re celebrating is hope.
 If you’re not able to wrap your arms around the noise of the season, then just wrap your fingers around that simple truth that the season isn’t about presents, decorations or Christmas cards.
 It’s about love and peace – try sending some of that love your own way this holiday.
 You deserve it!

-If you enjoyed this article, you may be interested to know it’s an excerpt from my holiday season book, Christmas by Design - Creating a Stress-Less Holiday Season.
-Today (12/9) is the last day it will be available Free at Amazon!
+If you enjoyed this article, you may be interested to know it’s an excerpt from my holiday season book, Christmas by Design: Tips, strategies and inspiration for the most enjoyable, stress-less holiday season ever!

-If you like what you read here, I hope you will consider joining our Subscriber Community!
-It only takes a couple of minutes to sign up, and then each new article will be conveniently delivered to your email inbox … and of course you’ll also receive your free copy of my NEW Welcome Gift for Subscribers – What’s Your Story?
+If you like what you read here, I hope you will consider joining the IGG Community!
+It only takes a couple of minutes to sign up, and then each new article will be conveniently delivered to your email inbox … and of course you’ll also receive your free copy of your free welcome gift.